Rules

 4. Firearms

-4.1 All firearms used by competitors must be serviceable and safe.
+4.1 All firearms used by participants must be serviceable and safe.
 No prototypes are permitted.
-Event Officials may inspect a competitor’s firearms at any time to check they are functioning safely.
+Event Officials may inspect a participant’s firearms at any time to check they are functioning safely.
 If any firearm is declared unserviceable or unsafe by an Event Official, it must be withdrawn from the event until it is repaired to the satisfaction of the Range Master.

-4.2 Firearms capable of fully automatic or burst-fire (“machine guns”) may be used only in semi-auto mode (i.e. not more than one (1) round fired with each pull of the trigger).
-Violation of this rule will incur a Prohibited Action Penalty per occurrence.
+4.2 Firearms capable of fully automatic- or burst-fire (“machine guns”) may be used only in semi-auto mode (i.e. not more than one (1) round fired with each pull of the trigger).
+Violation of this rule will incur a Prohibited Action Penalty penalty per occurrence.

-4.3 Competitors must use the same firearms for the entire event.
+4.3 Participants must use the same firearms for the entire event.

-4.4 If a competitor's firearm becomes unserviceable, that competitor may replace their firearm with another of a substantially similar model, caliber, and sighting system only with the approval of the Match Director.
+4.4 If a participant's firearm becomes unserviceable, that participant may replace their firearm with another of a substantially similar model, caliber, and sighting system only with the approval of the Match Director.

-4.5 Competitors generally may not reconfigure any firearm during the course of the event.
-Explicitly permitted attachments include slings and other minor accessories (e.g. scope covers).
+4.5 Participants generally may not reconfigure any firearm during the course of the event.
+Explicitly permitted acts include installing or removing support devices (e.g. bipods), slings and other minor accessories (e.g. scope covers).

 5. Equipment